 These resources are valuable components of my writing toolbox.

-If you choose to purchase after clicking on one of the affiliate links (*) on this page I’ll receive a small fee.
+Disclosure: This site includes affiliate links to recommended books on Amazon, as well as tools and service providers I find essential.
+Being part of any affiliate program does not affect my review or opinion of those books, tools, or services.
+If you choose to purchase or subscribe after clicking on one of the affiliate links (*) on this page I’ll receive a small fee.
 Thank you!

 All about writing and writers and the joy and pain